josulliv101/connect-async-work/examples/basic/README.md

 connect-async-work basic example
 =================================

-This is a basic example.
-Still a WIP but is runnable as is.
+This is a basic, bare-bones example.
+It uses react-router v4.